 Victorian Government announcement: Engineer Cadets included in new policy

-Earlier this morning, the Victorian Government announced a policy which will change the landscape for Victorian engineers for the foreseeable future – as of January 1, 2016 at least 10% of the work carried out on Victoria’s major projects must be undertaken by apprentices, trainees or engineering cadets.
+The Victorian Government announced a policy which will change the landscape for Victorian engineers for the foreseeable future – as of January 1, 2016 at least 10% of the work carried out on Victoria’s major projects must be undertaken by apprentices, trainees or engineering cadets.

 The original commitment did not include engineer cadets, but through the advocacy efforts of Professionals Australia on behalf of members, we were able to make the case, and change Government policy.